Interestment’s Top 10 Ways to Eat A Chicken

 Fry it in batter – like how cheeseburgers have been reinvented as acceptable restaurant food, now you can have your chicken fried in batter in places where they use actual plates.
 Made of porcelain.

 Put chunks of it into a delicious Jalfrezi – in 2005 this was voted Best Curry to order in an Indian Restaurant by both of my then-housemates, who had presumably tried every single possibility.
-Else why would they say that?

 Fill it with garlic butter and breadcrumb it to make it a Chicken Kiev – a delicious, Ukrainian recipe which finds your chicken oozing warm garlic butter from its undercarriage that’s perfect for getting you in the mood for sexy foreplay.